pfmonville/enigmaX/README.md

-ainsi la sécurité est maximale (seule solution, bruteforcer le mot de passe) De plus un brouilleur est utilisé, il mélange la table des caractères (ascii) en utilisant le PRNG ou en utilisant le keyFile fourni au cas où une faille matériel permettrait d'analyser la ram afin d'inverser les xor, le résultat obtenu serait toujours illisible.
+ainsi la sécurité est maximale (seule solution, bruteforcer le mot de passe) De plus un brouilleur est utilisé, il mélange la table des caractères (ascii) en utilisant le PRNG ou en utilisant le keyFile fourni au cas où une faille matérielle permettrait d'analyser la ram afin d'inverser les xor, le résultat obtenu serait toujours illisible.

 Can crypt and decrypt any file given in argument.
 The password asked is hashed to be used as a seed for the PRNG.
 The PRNG gives a unique key which has the same length as the source file, thus the security is maximum (the only way to break through is by bruteforce).
-Moreover, a scambler is used, it scrambles the ascii table using the PRNG or the keyFile given to prevent an hardware failure allowing ram analysis to invert the xoring process, making such an exploit useless.
+Moreover, a scrambler is used, it scrambles the ascii table using the PRNG or the keyFile given to prevent an hardware failure allowing ram analysis to invert the xoring process, making such an exploit useless.